Airbus versus Boeing Japan battle switches to ANA

 DREAMLINER DELAYS

-ANA Chief Executive Shinichiro Ito told Reuters last month that the airline would factor in the risk of a delay in the delivery of the aircraft into its decision.
+ANA's boss, Shinichiro Ito, told Reuters last month that the airline would factor in the risk of a delay in the delivery of the aircraft into its decision.

 The Dreamliner's problems tarnished Boeing's image and cast doubt on its ability to deliver aircraft on time, aviation experts say.